A walk from Kirkby Stephen on Cumbria's eastern border to Robin Hood's Bay, through the Yorkshire Dales and North York Moors National Parks

 - Breakfasts and dinners each day

-- Any necessary transport between overnight accommodation and daily walks
+- Any necessary private transport between overnight accommodation and daily walks

 - Baggage transport between your accommodations each day (one bag - max 20kg)